How to Know if Your Ads are Making Money: A Guide to Measuring Marketing Effectiveness for SMBs

 Question 6: How much does it cost me to acquire a customer from each marketing channel?

-This is your Customer Acquisition Cost (CAC) or Cost Per Acquisition (CPA), total marketing spend divided by customers acquired.
+This is your Cost Per Acquisition (CPA), total marketing spend divided by customers acquired.

 Why This Question Matters: